It is the time of year when readers are wondering about answers to several questions:

 To give readers an idea of how widely this article has been read, a Google search using the terms “USA Today, federal pay” yields 15,900,000 results.

 There is little doubt that the article has had an impact on federal pay for next year.

 Federal employees have been receiving pretty good annual pay raises in

 recent years.
 For example, the average federal employee received a pay raise of 3.9% in 2009.
 Federal employees received an average pay increase of 3.5% in 2008, 2.7% in 2007 and 3.1% in 2006 and 4.1% back in 2004.

 Last year, federal employees received a basic pay increase of 1.5% with

 an 0.5% locality pay increase to be distributed so that some localities

 had a bigger increase than others.(See Your New Salary: How Much Will You Make in 2010?)

 Keep in mind that your pay may be more than the average of 1.4% if that figure becomes a reality in 2011.
 Locality pay can make a considerable difference in your actual pay.
-You can use our pay calculator to see how much your pay actually changed in 2010 based on an average of 1.5%.
 For example, some federal employees in Atlanta received an actual increase of 2.13%; those in the Washington, DC metro area received about 2.42%.

 Your COLA in 2011